CSCI 112: Fundamentals of Programming II

 Lambert, Fundamentals of Python: Data Structures (Cengage Learning, 2014, ISBN 978-1-285-75200-6).

 Hard copies are available at the University Store.
-You may view an online copy at Safari Books with your W&L credentials.
+You can view an online copy with your W&L credentials.

 Grading